ElikBelik77/where_is_waldo/README.md

 ## Description
-Ever wanted to find waldo quickly ? this project finds waldo in images, using a pretrained and fine-tuned [faster rcnn with inception v2](https://supervise.ly/explore/models/faster-r-cnn-inception-v-2-coco-1864/overview)
+Ever wanted to find waldo quickly? this project finds waldo in images, using a pretrained and fine-tuned [faster rcnn with inception v2](https://supervise.ly/explore/models/faster-r-cnn-inception-v-2-coco-1864/overview)

 ## Replicate